If you’re struggling with keeping your houseplants alive, you’ve probably been told you have a “black thumb.”

 1) Consistency is Key

 Keep an eye on your plants and check their soil often.
 Once you get to know your plants better you will “just know” when it is time to water them.

 Houseplants are another living thing, and just like most living things, they do require consistent attention.
 Not constant, but definitely consistent.
 Some more than others.

 For some, it may be helpful to mark your calendar with reminders to water your plants so that your plants do not go from bone dry to soaked every time you water them.

 2) Get Personal

 I know stalking is usually frowned upon, but if it takes place in your own home, with your own plants, I fully support it.

 Paying close attention to your houseplants’ coloring, soil dampness and consistency, new growth and the pace of growth, new blossoms, and the leaf appearance (or unusual appearance) will all help you know how to nurture them.

-It is nearly impossible to have a strict watering schedule because houseplant’s needs change depending on the type and size of pot, the soil mix, the weather conditions, and how fast the plant is growing.
+It is nearly impossible to have a strict watering schedule because houseplant’s needs change depending on the type and size of the pot, the soil mix, the season, the weather conditions, and how fast the plant is growing.
 For example, a plant will use more water when the weather is hot, dry, and sunny and will use less water when conditions are cloudy and damp.

 3) Easy Does It

 I know I am a broken record, but honestly, the #1 killer of houseplants is overwatering: aka killing them with kindness.
 It is important to know what plants love water and which ones prefer to be ignored.
 It is also important to note when your plants are in a growing spout and when they are resting.